 4. Bora Bora, French Polynesia

-Most hotels are located on their own private atolls or islands surrounding the main island.
+Most hotels are located on private atolls or islands surrounding the main island.
 You will most likely have a breathtaking view of Mount Otemanu from anywhere you stay.

-One of the most thrilling activities to do in Bora Bora is a Jet Ski Tour like this one.
+One of the most thrilling activities in Bora Bora is a Jet Ski Tour like this one.
 It’s an exciting way to explore the lagoon and its marine life.
-For a more relaxing option, I suggest this 3-Hour Private Lagoon Cruise, where you can snorkel or just relax on the boat if you desire.
+For a more relaxing option, I suggest this 3-Hour Private Lagoon Cruise, where you can snorkel or relax on the boat.

 The Four Seasons Resort Bora Bora is the most magical and luxurious property I’ve ever stayed at.
 Prices on the island are steep, but it’s certainly worth the price for a once-in-a-lifetime trip.